ze0nni/telnet-server/README.md

 =====================

 This is a simple Telnet server written in Java.
-Supports basic Unix command such as: ls, mkdir, pwd, cd, rm.
-It is intended for novice Java developer to see how server client communication is implemented in Java.
-Also, it shows how to write good unit and integration tests.
+It supports basic Unix commands such as: ls, mkdir, pwd, cd, rm.
+It is intended for novice Java developer to lar how server/client communication is implemented in Java.

 How to run the server